 Old English beatan "inflict blows on, strike repeatedly, thrash" (class VII strong verb; past tense beot, past participle beaten), from Proto-Germanic *bautan (source also of Old Norse bauta, Old High German bozan "to beat"), from PIE root *bhau- "to strike."

-Meaning "to overcome in a contest" is from 1610s (hence the sense of "legally avoid, escape" in beat the charges, etc., attested from c.
+The meaning "overcome in a contest" is from 1610s (hence the sense of "legally avoid, escape" in beat the charges, etc., attested from c.
 1920 in underworld slang).
-Meaning "be too difficult for" intellectually or physically (by 1870) is behind the shrug-phrase beats me.
+The sense of "be too difficult for" intellectually or physically (by 1870) is behind the shrug-phrase beats me.

-Meaning "strike cover to rouse or drive game" (c.
-1400) is source of beat around (or about) the bush (1570s), the metaphoric sense of which has shifted from "make preliminary motions" to "avoid, evade."
-Nautical sense of "make progress against the wind by means of alternate tacks" is from 1670s.
-Command beat it "go away" first recorded 1906 (though "action of feet upon the ground" was a sense of Old English betan); it is attested in 1903 as newsboy slang for "travel without paying by riding on the outside of a train."
+The meaning "strike cover to rouse or drive game" (c.
+1400) is the source of beat around (or about) the bush (1570s), the metaphoric sense of which has shifted from "make preliminary motions" to "avoid, evade."
+The nautical sense of "make progress against the wind by means of alternate tacks" is from 1670s.
+Command beat it "go away" is recorded by 1906 (though "action of feet upon the ground" was a sense of Old English betan); it is attested in 1903 as newsboy slang for "travel without paying by riding on the outside of a train."

 "in a descending direction, from a higher to a lower place, degree, or condition," late Old English shortened form of Old English ofdune "downwards," originally of dune "off from (the) hill," from dune "from the hill," dative of dun "hill" (see down (n.2)).
 The "hill" word is general in Germanic, but this sense development is peculiar to English.
 As a preposition, "in a descending direction upon or along," from late 14c.